AdrianaPineda/online-learning/README.md

 - Pure function
 - There could be more than one reducer in an app, but there must be just one store
 - Returns the next state
+- We should keep them as simple as possible

 ### A reducer must never:
 - Modify its arguments